vitoriazoche/vitoriazoche/readme.md

 I currently work as a product and operations designer.

-**Falando sobre temas pessoais:**
+**Talking about personal issues:**

 👩‍💻 • Developing an app to make it easier for laypeople to buy and assemble computers.

 🧩 • I'm creating an accessibility guild where I work.

-✍ I regularly write documentation for a banking design system.
+✍ • I regularly write documentation for a banking design system.

-🎬 Estou maratonando a série Sucession
+🎬 • Estou maratonando a série Sucession